-- E12.1R The Academic Board shall establish procedures for dealing with complaints from students about any academic matter related to teaching and learning provision on award routes or modules or any academic matters relating to the provision for supervised postgraduate research. - E12.2R An academic complaint shall be defined as a matter of concern to a student about the delivery, management or assessment methods and procedures of an award, award route or module, or of supervised research, which has not been resolved through the normal consultation procedures as established under Regulation E12.1R. - E12.3R A complaint made in respect of an award route, module or supervised research shall be made whilst the study is in progress. - E12.4P The University Complaints Procedure can be found at: http://www1.uwe.ac.uk/aboutus/contactuwe/complaints.aspx.
+- E12.1R The Academic Board shall establish procedures for dealing with complaints from students about any academic matter related to teaching and learning provision on award routes or modules or any academic matters relating to the provision for supervised postgraduate research. - E12.2R An academic complaint shall be defined as a matter of concern to a student about the delivery, management or assessment methods and procedures of an award, award route or module, or of supervised research, which has not been resolved through the normal consultation procedures as established under Regulation E12.1R.

+- E12.3R A complaint made in respect of an award route, module or supervised research shall be made whilst the study is in progress. - E12.4P University Complaints Procedure University Complaints Procedure - UWE Bristol